 Avocado Oil.
 Has the mildest, most neutral flavor of the non-seed oils.
 This is the brand I prefer.
 This brand is good, too.
 Just look for an avocado oil that is cold-pressed, steam-refined, or expeller-pressed.
 If you want to use olive oil, try to use one that is "light."

-Salt.
+Salt and Black Pepper.
 Salt is an obvious and ubiquitous ingredient.
 I use this Kosher salt.
 Black pepper, on the other hand, is absent from this dressing recipe, and most other dressing recipes on this site.
 I like to treat black pepper as an optional table condiment that people can add to their final dish if they want, rather than an automatic, somewhat mindless, addition during cooking to a recipe.

 Tools and Equipment